 The CardioMEMS™ (cardio microelectromechanical heart failure system) sensor is the first FDA-approved heart failure monitoring system proven to significantly reduce hospital admissions for heart failure and improve the quality of life for qualifying patients.

-Edward Hospital is one of the first hospitals in the Chicago area to implant the CardioMEMS™ system, and was active in the clinical trial that lead to the approval of the device.
+Edward Hospital and Elmhurst Hospital were two of the first hospitals in the Chicagoland area to implant the CardioMEMS system and participated in the clinical trial that led to the approval of the device.

 Education and support for heart failure patients

-If you’ve been diagnosed with heart failure, we can help you control the disease and prevent further complications.
-The most successful way to keep heart failure from worsening is through medical monitoring and lifestyle changes, including diet, exercise and smoking cessation.
+If you’ve been diagnosed with heart failure, we can help you control the disease to prevent further complications and maintain a good quality of life.
+The most successful way to keep heart failure from worsening is through medical management and lifestyle changes, including diet, exercise and smoking cessation.
+Learn more about supportive programs to stay on top of your heart health.